Public accountability meeting

-The Commissioner and the Chief Constable chair the meeting jointly because both expect the police service to be performing at its best and both have a role in ensuring actions are delivered by the teams reporting into them.
+The Commissioner, Chief Constable and Chief Fire Officer chair the meeting jointly because they all expect their services to be performing at its best and all have a role in ensuring actions are delivered by the teams reporting into them.

-Jointly chairing the meeting also embeds the Commissioner and the Chief’s philosophy of working in close partnership.
+Jointly chairing the meeting also embeds their philosophy of working in close partnership.

-Output of the Public accountability meeting is provided to the Police and Crime Panel for North Yorkshire on a quarterly basis.
+Output of the Public accountability meeting is provided to the Police, Fire and Crime Panel for North Yorkshire on a quarterly basis.

-Following these meetings, the Commissioner and Chief Constable will publish monthly reports detailing the performance of North Yorkshire Police.
-These are available from October 2013 onwards.
+Following these meetings, the Commissioner, Chief Constable and Chief Fire officer will publish monthly reports detailing the performance of North Yorkshire Police and North Yorkshire Fire and Rescue Service.